EVOKE: Emotion Vocabulary Of Korean and English: Dataset Analysis and Evaluation

-English adjectives had multiple emotion-related meanings annotated (12.68\%) than in Korean (7.64\%).
-Cross-linguistic differences also appeared in relatedness judgments (\textsc{poly}14; Korean 87.63\%, English 54.85\%), whereas distinctiveness judgments converged (\textsc{poly}13; Korean 89.69\%, English 91.26\%).
-Additional analysis revealed that annotation of additional meaning was correlated positively with bodily meanings in both languages, though more strongly in Korean ($r = 0.45$) than English ($r = 0.27$), suggesting a pattern of metaphorical extension from physical to emotional domains.
+More English adjectives had multiple meanings annotated (12.68\%) than in Korean (7.48\%).
+Cross-linguistic differences also appeared in relatedness judgments (\textsc{poly}14; Korean 87.37\%, English 55.00\%), whereas distinctiveness judgments converged (\textsc{poly}13; Korean 89.47\%, English 92.22\%).
+Annotation of additional meaning was correlated positively with bodily meanings in both languages, though more strongly in Korean ($r = 0.46$) than English ($r = 0.26$), suggesting a pattern of metaphorical extension from physical to emotional domains.